massgravel/activation/Hwid.md

 The activation method's name - "HWID" - refers to this very parameter so it must be important.

-The Hardware ID is a magical data structure built by evaluationg the system's hardware.
+The Hardware ID is a magical data structure built by evaluating the system's hardware.
 In the ticket, it is found under the base64 string `SessionId`.
 The `Hwid` string is the base64 representation of the `HWID_BLOCK` structure.

 ### HWID_BLOCK